 • texture synthesis: there is a big texture synthesis library able to tackle some very complex tasks;

-• drawing and painting: Pixsycho implements many algorithms to tranform photos in pieces of art;
+• drawing and painting: Pixsycho implements many algorithms to tranform photos in pieces of art.

 Leonardo C. de Almeida - P2P developer